-The needs of low-income, senior, and disabled electric customers will be considered when establishing rate levels, providing bill assistance, and offering financial education.
+The needs of low-income, senior, and disabled electric customers will be considered when establishing rates, providing bill assistance, developing and implementing customer programs, and offering financial education.
+As rate adjustments are made, we will monitor the affordability of our rates and assess ways to mitigate impact on customers.